ibm-cloud-docs/Cloudant/faqs/provisioned-throughput-capacity-faq.md

 {: #provisioned-throughput-capacity-calculated}
 {: faq}

 {{site.data.keyword.cloudant_short_notm}} calculates provisioned throughput capacity by totaling the number of events for each operation type per second, where 1 second is a sliding window.
-When an account exceeds the total number of events that are allotted by its plan, {{site.data.keyword.cloudant_short_notm}} rejects all subsequent requests until the number of events inside the sliding window falls under the allowed limit.
+When an account exceeds the total number of events that are allotted by its plan, {{site.data.keyword.cloudant_short_notm}} rejects all subsequent requests.
+No new requests are accepted until the number of events inside the sliding window falls under the allowed limit.
 The sliding 1-second window is any consecutive period of 1,000 milliseconds.

-For example, if you have a Standard plan instance, which limits you to 200 reads per second, when you reach 200 read events per second, {{site.data.keyword.cloudant_short_notm}} rejects any future read requests made during the sliding 1,000-millisecond window.
+For example, if you have a Standard plan instance that limits you to 200 reads per second, when you exceed 200 read events, {{site.data.keyword.cloudant_short_notm}} rejects future read requests made during the sliding 1,000-millisecond window.
 Read events resume when the number of read events for that time period is less than 200.

 ## What happens when I exceed the provisioned throughput capacity limit?
 {: #provisioned-throughput-capacity-exceed-limit}